sasjs/sasjs.io/slides30min.md

 ![bg right:72% ](https://i.imgur.com/mIlgZqh.png)

 <!--
-Doxygen is a tool that lets you create HTML documentation from comments within SAS programs.
-We use it within the core library, as you see here, it's also used within SAS for some risk products, and we mandate it's use within the CLI.
-This means that program documentation can always be generated for a SASjs project.
+The headers are primarily used to generate HTML documentation using doxygen.
+It's also used within the core library, as you see here, and it's also used within SAS for some risk products.

 -->